-Energy plays a crucial role in modern civilization, yet energy production and consumption pose serious risks to the environment and international security.
-Decision-makers in industry, government and, environmental organizations are increasingly challenged with balancing tradeoffs among these multifaceted energy issues.
+Energy plays a crucial role in today’s world, yet energy production and consumption pose serious risks to the environment and international security.
+Decision-makers in industry, government, and environmental organizations are increasingly challenged with balancing tradeoffs among these multifaceted energy issues.

 For the most part, professionals working in energy – from engineers to lawyers, researchers to business leaders – have been trained in a single specialization, whether technical, scientific, or social science.
 Our program offers a powerful option to add value to, but not replace, disciplinary graduate degrees.